-- Statutory reserve reserve fund as per the regulatory requirement; - Revaluation reserve represents gains and losses from the revaluation of land and buildings; - Fair value reserves FVOCI - represent unrealised gains and losses from changes in the fair value of the FVOCI investment securities; and - Other reserves comprises the defined benefit pension plan reserve, regulatory reserve for loan impairment, regulatory reserve for interest accrued on non-performing loans, insurance and claims equalisation reserve and general reserve. - iv) Retained earnings

-Retained earnings include cumulative balance of net income, dividend distributions, effect of changes in accounting policy and other capital adjustments.
+- Statutory reserve reserve fund as per the regulatory requirement; - Revaluation reserve represents gains and losses from the revaluation of land and buildings; - Fair value reserves FVOCI represent unrealised gains and losses from changes in the fair value of the FVOCI investment securities; and - Other reserves comprises the defined benefit pension plan reserve, regulatory reserve for loan impairment, regulatory reserve for interest accrued on non-performing loans, insurance and claims equalisation reserve and general reserve. - (Accumulated deficit)/retained earnings (Accumulated deficit)/retained earnings include cumulative balance of net (loss)/income, dividend distributions, effect of changes in accounting policy and other capital adjustments.